ivangonzalezacuna/backstage-plugin-grafana/docs/alerts-on-component-page.md

 The `EntityGrafanaAlertsCard` component will then display alerts matching the given tag.

-Now it's also possible to add multiple comma-separated tags, like `my-tag-1,my-tag-2`.
+It's also possible to add multiple comma-separated tags, like `my-tag-1,my-tag-2`.